 Skip to contents

-This model predicts a higher coefficient of variation at smaller concentrations, which often leads to a better model fit, even for measurements from other quantification methods such as qPCR.
+This model predicts more relative variation at smaller concentrations, which often leads to a better model fit, even for measurements from other quantification methods such as qPCR.

 If multiple measurements (replicates) per sample are provided, EpiSewer can also explicitly model variation before the replication stage.